lld18/Sierraleonertd/docs/source/05OSeMOSYSModelDatabase.rst

 +------------------------------------+--------------------------------------------------------------------------+
 | Natural Gas                        |                                   56.1                                   |
 +------------------------------------+--------------------------------------------------------------------------+
+*Table 5.2.4  CO₂ Emission Factors for Fuels used in power generation in Sierra Leone.

 5.2.5 Efficiency
 ----------
 In the OSeMOSYS-SL model, efficiencies are used to represent the ratios between energy input from fuel sources, and the electricity output from each power generating technology as an input-output activity ratio.
 For renewable resources, this is considered to be 100%, however for other generation technologies, as well as transmission and distribution, this value can vary, and can represent inefficiencies within the power sector.
 For Sierra Leone, data suggest moderate increases in the efficiency of the distribution infrastructure as shown in table 5.2.5 below.

 +------------------------------------+--------------+--------------+--------------+--------------+--------------+--------------+
 | Technology                         |                                             Efficiency (%)                              |